smith-erik/smith-erik.github.io/_posts/2017-11-20-Milestone-2-Plan.md

 ---
-title: Milestone 1 and 2 plan.
+title: Project Plan
 date: 2017-11-20 12:14:10
 categories: Milestone1 Milestone2 Plan
 ---

-# Behind Trump's Tweets
+# Milestone 1 and 2 plan.

 This was our original plan.
 The part added for milestone 2 is at the end.